 Tuesdays are usually the best days to find flights since most prices are higher on Fridays when people are quick to use their paychecks to book flights.
 In Skyscanner you can find the destination you are looking to go to and be flexible with the days and months and can see which times of the year and days of the weak are cheapest to fly.
 I typically like to book directly with the airlines rather than with other booking agencies, however, that doesn’t necessarily matter.
 It just makes it more difficult I found talking to another agency to get your flight situation fixed.

 a.
 Look up things to do in the location you are visiting

 Pinterest is usually the best place for this.
 I mean there is trip advisor but honestly, I have found getting information from fellow travel bloggers who have made the trips much more useful.
 They often will respond quickly if you have questions as well.
-Us travel bloggers are here to be informational and helpful to our readers which is why we all had a passion in traveling and starting our blogs.
+Us travel bloggers are here to be informational and helpful to our readers which is why we all had a passion for traveling and starting our blogs.

 b.
-Make a list of things to do in city you are traveling to (make multiple lists if you are traveling to multiple cities)
+Make a list of things to do in the city you are traveling to (make multiple lists if you are traveling to multiple cities)

 -Include the name of the place

 -I usually like to include photos so I usually will use a google image search and use those photos to remind me of the place